Mr. Bloe

-Mr. Bloe was the name given to the musicians who performed the single "Groovin' with Mr. Bloe", which was a hit in 1970 in the UK for Dick James Music (DJM).
-In the same year, the full album Mr Bloe - Groovin' With Mr. Bloe was released internationally.
+Mr. Bloe was a 1970s British musical group.
+Their first single, "Groovin' with Mr. Bloe", was a hit in 1970 in the UK for Dick James Music (DJM).
+In the same year, an album Groovin' With Mr. Bloe was released internationally.

 The group consisted of guitarists Caleb Quaye and Ian Duck, and drummer Roger Pope, with Harry Pitch on harmonica, and on piano.

-Background
+History

 The tune "Groovin' with Mr. Bloe" was written for the US studio group Wind, by Bo Gentry, Paul Naumann and Kenny Laguna.
 They released it as the B-side of their single "Make Believe" which, with Tony Orlando as lead singer, was a chart success in the US in 1969.
-According to co-writer Kenny Laguna:"When "Make Believe", the first Wind single was ready to be released, we needed a B-side.
+According to Laguna:When "Make Believe", the first Wind single was ready to be released, we needed a B-side.
 Our Buddah releases were known for their ridiculous B-sides, like A-side played backwards in order for the business dudes to copyright something with themselves as writers, even though they couldn't write songs.
-We dusted off a backing track from a "Yummy Yummy", "Chewy Chewy", "Sugar Sugar", "Money Money" wannabe song that was called something like "Bingo Bingo" and improvised a haphazard harmonica and melodica overdub for the B-side...."
+We dusted off a backing track from a "Yummy Yummy", "Chewy Chewy", "Sugar Sugar", "Money Money" wannabe song that was called something like "Bingo Bingo" and improvised a haphazard harmonica and melodica overdub for the B-side.